TheSantacloud/gitd/README.md

 ## Contributing

-Feel free to contribute to the development of **mgtd** by submitting issues or pull requests on the [GitHub repository](https://github.com/dormunis/mgtd).
+Feel free to contribute to the development of **gitd** by submitting issues or pull requests on the [GitHub repository](https://github.com/dormunis/gitd).

 ## License